Alisasu3/Machine-learning-zoomcamp-learning/12-capstone-project/README.md

 Includes random flips, rotations, and shifts

+### 7. Model Saving and Testing

+The best-performing model is saved using model checkpoints.
+A manual test is performed using a randomly selected image from the test dataset, and the model correctly predicts the image as "Mango".

 ## ⚠️ Model Evaluation Notes

 Because the Fruits-360 dataset is visually simple and well-separated, the model reaches: